 The Good Jobs Campaign tackles the lack of decent work-based training for young people from disadvantaged schools and communities by working with employers in the high skill sectors and education institutions to create high quality training pathways into good jobs for young people.

-All student receive support from workplace mentors, a reference at the end of the programme, and the opportunity to apply to high quality apprenticeships, paid internships and work experience opportunities with our partner employers.
+All students will receive support from workplace mentors, a reference at the end of the programme, and the opportunity to apply for high quality apprenticeships, paid internships and work experience opportunities with our partner employers.

 Take a look at some of the responses we’ve received from the programmes so far.